Custom uploader

 {regex:href="(?<url>.+)"|url}

-If you are using text custom uploader then this syntax will be replaced with text which you gonna upload, if it is URL shortener or URL sharing service then syntax will be replaced with URL.
-This syntax mainly used as argument value.
+If you are using a text custom uploader, then this syntax will be replaced with the text you are going to upload.
+If it is a URL shortener or URL sharing service, then the syntax will be replaced with the URL.
+This syntax is mainly used as an argument value.

 Syntax: